 “If you aim at nothing, you will hit it every time.”
-A guy called Zig Ziglar once said this, and each of us knows from our own experience that he is right.
+Zig Ziglar once said this, and each of us knows from our own experience that he is right.
 In general we tend to choose the road toward ease and comfort.
 One day flows into the next, and many of us never quite get around to turning our good intentions into reality.

 Those ‘good intentions,’ while no doubt admirable, tend to remain unrealised mainly because they are too vague.
 Vague ideas are impossible to focus on and aim for; they are moving targets.